 Jesus Christ rose from the dead and took again his body, with all things related to the fullness of human nature, he ascended into heaven and there sits until he returns to judge all people at the last day.

 The Holy Spirit, proceeding from the Father and the Son, is of one substance, majesty, and glory with the Father and the Son, true and eternal God.
-It is only by the presence and power of the Holy Spirit that God is active in the world.
+It is by the presence and power of the Holy Spirit that God is active in the world.

 The Bible contains all things necessary for salvation so that whatsoever is not found in it, nor may be proved by it, is not to be required of any person or necessary for salvation.
 By referring to the Bible, we refer to those sixty-six canonical books of the Old and New Testaments whose authority was never in any doubt by the apostolic church.

-The Old Testament is not contrary to the New Testament for in both, everlasting life is offered to humankind by Christ, who is the only Mediator between God and humanity.
+The Old Testament is not contrary to the New Testament for in both, everlasting life is offered to humankind by Christ, who is the Mediator between God and humanity.
 We affirm that the fathers and mothers of the Old Testament did not receive temporary promises.
 Although the law was given from God by Moses as a series of ceremonies and rites that do not bind Christians, no Christian is free from obedience to the commandments which are called the moral law.

 Original sin does not reside in the lineage of Adam but in the corruption of the nature of every person.
-Therefore, humanity is far removed from its original righteousness and goodness, and its nature is often inclined to evil, yet God called it good in its creation.
+Therefore, humanity is far removed from its original righteousness and goodness, and its nature is often inclined to evil, yet God called it good in its original creation.

 The human condition after the fall of Adam is such that it cannot repair itself by its own strength and works of faith.
 We have no power to do good works, pleasant and acceptable to God, without the grace of God given by Christ living in us that we may choose and do good over evil.